dummyuserrr/lostfound/README.md

 </ul>

 1. // Change the username of the super admin to: Fhoebe Kates Castillo
-2. Confirmation of the users lost or found posts via text messaging or email.
+2. // -- skipped // Confirmation of the users lost or found posts via text messaging or email.
-3. Posts should match with all the categories given, if it's not, automatically decline.
+3. // --skipped // Posts should match with all the categories given, if it's not, automatically decline.
-4. Same accounts should not be acceptable.
+4. // Same accounts should not be acceptable.
 5. The validation of the said posts is until 3 months only.
 If it's not claimed or found within 3 months, it will automatically be removed from the system and should notify the one who post it.
 6. The people who can access or use the system are people from Pangasinan only.